 Department faculty also receive funding from other distinguished funders, including:

 - Centers for Disease Control and Prevention

-The department cultivates a research focus in basic, translational, clinical, and policy aspects of emergency medicine.
+The department cultivates a research focus in basic, translational, clinical, and policy aspects of emergency medicine and critical care.
 Our faculty play an active role in directing the national research agenda related to the care of acutely ill and injured patients, injury prevention, and health services research through service on national committees and peer review.

 With 15 research faculty, and another 40+ clinical faculty who engage in scholarly activities, the department has a robust research capacity.
-You can find Emergency Medicine researchers here.
+Emergency medicine faculty with funded research projects can be found here.

 Through its Networks & Centers, the department promotes research by funding pilot studies, small research projects, clinical trials, and more.
 These include the Massey TBI Grand Challenge which provides up to $1 million each year to support discoveries and the diagnosis and management of traumatic brain injury and the Kahn Pediatric Critical Care Grand Challenge which provides up to $400,000 for research into innovative solutions in pediatric critical care.
 Explore all Emergency Medicine research projects here and peruse publications by Emergency Medicine faculty.
 The department holds an annual William G. Barsan Emergency Medicine Research Forum to showcase ongoing research activities and accomplishments.